 This Orwellian-entitled legislation in fact has zero to do with raising awareness about or combating actual anti-Semitism.
 Rather, it is an effort to trying to police criticism of Israel on U.S. campuses by exploiting claims of “anti-Semitism” – all in order to delegitimize and quash criticism of and activism related to Israel (with the main but not sole focus being the BDS movement on campuses).
+This effort continued into 2017 and now into 2018.

-This effort has continued into 2017.
 In order to shine a bright light on this stealth legislative trend, in January 2017, in her previous capacity working for FMEP grantee Americans for Peace Now, Lara Friedman began tracking this phenomenon in a publicly-accessible data table, updated regularly to include any new developments.
 With APN’s agreement, Lara is continuing this work in her capacity as the President of FMEP, and her data table – which will continue to be updated regularly – can now be found here.

 To follow what is happening with respect to a parallel campaign to have Congress legislate U.S. support for settlements, see Lara’s research/table, here ;to follow what is happening at the state level, see here.

 Questions about this issue or data table should be directed to: Lara@fmep.org